The latest editions of our newly branded Money Matters guides are now available to download below.

 Providing topical commentary on all aspects of financial planning, these guides are intended to bring a few important, topical, issues to your attention

-This month they include our latest issue of Money Matters Mar/Apr, a Guide to Income Protection, plus informative guides on Lifestyle Planning, and Stock Market Turbulence.
+This month they include our latest issue of Money Matters May/Jun, a Guide to Retirement Planning, plus informative guides on New Tax Year Planning, and Inheritance Tax.

-Due to the new GDPR legislation being introduced in May to continue to receive these Guides through our marketing database you will need to OPT-IN.
+Due to the new GDPR legislation being introduced on 25 May to continue to receive these Guides through our marketing mailings you will need to OPT-IN.
 Please use our GDPR OPT-IN section on our website to enable this.

 Welcome to our latest edition.

 Whether you are looking to create,protect or preserve your wealth for future generations, inside this issue we look at areas you may wish to discuss with us.Trying to second-guess the impact of events such as Brexit or the recent stock market correction – or even attempting to make a bet on them – rarely pays off.
 Instead, investors who focus on long term horizons – at least five to ten years – have historically fared much better.
 It’s important not to let current global uncertainties affect your financial

 planning for the years ahead.